-- 1. Meticulous identification and control of fluid retention is recommended in patients with refractory endstage HF.
-(Level of Evidence: B) - 2.
+- 1. Meticulous identification and control of fluid retention is recommended in patients with refractory end-stage HF.279,282,527-532 (Level of Evidence: B) - 2.
 Referral for cardiac transplantation in potentially eligible patients is recommended for patients with refractory end-stage HF.
 (Level of Evidence: B) - 3.
-Referral of patients with refractory end-stage HF to an HF program with expertise in the management of refractory HF is useful.
-(Level of Evidence: A) - 4.
+Referral of patients with refractory end-stage HF to a HF program with expertise in the management of refractory HF is useful.534-537 (Level of Evidence: A) - 4.
 Options for end-of-life care should be discussed with the patient and family when severe symptoms in patients with refractory end-stage HF persist despite application of all recommended therapies.
 (Level of Evidence: C) - 5.
-Patients with refractory end-stage HF and implantable defibrillators should receive information about the option to inactivate defibrillation.
+Patients with refractory end-stage HF and implantable defibrillators should receive information about the option to inactivate the defibrillator.
 (Level of Evidence: C)

-Consideration of an LV assist device as permanent or "destination" therapy is reasonable in highly selected patients with refractory end-stage HF and an estimated 1-year mortality over 50% with medical therapy.
+1. Consideration of an LV assist device as permanent or "destination" therapy is reasonable in highly selected patients with refractory end-stage HF and an estimated 1-year mortality over 50% with medical therapy.
 (Level of Evidence: B)

-1. Pulmonary artery catheter placement may be reasonable to guide therapy in patients with refractory endstage HF and persistently severe symptoms.
-(Level of Evidence: C)

-- 2. The effectiveness of mitral valve repair or replacement is not established for severe secondary mitral regurgitation in refractory end-stage HF.
-(Level of Evidence: C) - 3.
+- 1. Pulmonary artery catheter placement may be reasonable to guide therapy in patients with refractory end-stage HF and persistently severe symptoms.
+(Level of Evidence: C) - 2.
+The effectiveness of mitral valve repair or replacement is not well established for severe secondary mitral regurgitation in refractory end-stage HF.141,541,542 (Level of Evidence: C) - 3.
 Continuous intravenous infusion of a positive inotropic agent may be considered for palliation of symptoms in patients with refractory end-stage HF.
 (Level of Evidence: C)

 - 1. Partial left ventriculectomy is not recommended in patients with nonischemic cardiomyopathy and refractory end-stage HF.
 (Level of Evidence: C) - 2.
-Routine intermittent infusions of positive inotropic agents are not recommended for patients with refractory end-stage HF.
-(Level of Evidence: B)
+Routine intermittent infusions of vasoactive and positive inotropic agents are not recommended for patients with refractory end-stage HF (Level of Evidence: A)